-Sherman is committed to exercising the values of honour and humanity in the way he does business and relates to talent.
+Sherman is committed to exercising the values of honour, humility and hard work in the way he does business and relates to talent.

 Huang Rui Lin

-As a commissioning editor, Rui Lin has commissioned close to 40 short films, collaborating with filmmakers and like-minded partners to amplify stories of humanity, empathy and grit.
+As a commissioning editor with a well-honed instinct for identifying inspirational stories and shaping powerful narratives, Rui Lin has commissioned close to 40 short films, collaborating with filmmakers and like-minded partners to amplify stories of humanity, empathy and grit.